-A. The Service provider shall purchase from and maintain in a company authorized to do business in the jurisdiction in which the Pro tvis lo as will protect the Service Provider and the Owner from all claim icluding, b those that may arise out of or result from operations of the S Agreement and for which the Service Provider may be legally liable her such operations be by the Service Provider or by a subcontractor or by directly employed by any of them, or by anyone for whose acts any of them be II Coverage to be provided shall include, but not be mited to, (1 omprehensive General Liability; (2) Workers' Compensation and Employer iability; and (3) Automobile Liability.
-Coverage to be written on an occurrence basis unts as in the
+- A. The Service provider shall purchase from and maintain in a company or companies authorized to do business in the jurisdiction in which the Property is located such in ance as will protect the Service Provider and the Owner from all claims including, but r limited to, those that may arise out of or result from operations of the Service Provider under this Agreement and for which the Service Provider may be legall liable whether such operations be by the Service Provider or by a subcontract nyone directly or indirectly employed liable. by any of them, or by anyone for whose them y be Insurance acts any Coverage to be provided shall include, but not be limited to, (Comprehensive General Liability; (2) Workers' Compensation and Employers Liability; and (3) Automobile Liability.
+Coverage to be written on an occurrence basis, in the e amounts as follows:

-(1) Commercial General Liability - \$1,000,000 for contracts under \$50,000. \$2,000,000 for contracts over \$50,000. \$5,000,000 for security contracts.
-(2) Workers' Compensation and Employers' Liability - (2) (Statutory) \$100,000 each accident \$500,000 disease - policy limit \$100,000 disease - each employee (3) Automobile Liability - \$1,000,000 combined single limit
+- Commercial General Liability

+- \$1,000,000 for contracts under \$50,000.

+- \$2,000,000 for contracts over \$50,000.

+- \$5,000,000 for security contracts.

+- (2) Workers' Compensation and Employers Liability -

+(3) Automobile Liability -

+000 combined single limit

-- Check required amounts.
-If nothing is checked the maximum insurance requirements apply for each category. - B. The Service Provider shall, concurrent with the execution of this Agreement, deliver to the Owner a Certificate of Insurance in a form acceptable to the Owner evidencing the coverage set forth by this Agreement.
+Check required amounts.
+If nothing is checked the maximum insurance requirements apply for each category.

+B. The Service Provider shall, concurrent with the execution of this Agreement, deliver to the Owner a Certificate of Insurance in a form acceptable to the Owner evidencing the coverage set forth by this Agreement.
 The Certificate of Insurance will name the Owner and Buckingham Management, LLC as additional insured.
 In no circumstance shall the Service Provider commence any Work without the issuance of policies for all the insurance coverage specified in this Article.
 The Certificate of Insurance and insurance policies shall contain a provision that coverage under the insurance policy will not be cancelled, non-renewed or reduced in coverage until after thirty (30) days prior written notice has been given to the Owner.

-PREVENTION OF LIENS
+7. PREVENTION OF LIENS